Fitness Testing

-This variation of the traditional sit and reach test is designed to measure the flexibility of the left and right legs spearately.
-This is the procedure used for the FitnessGram Program.
+This variation of the traditional sit and reach flexibility test is designed to measure the flexibility of the left and right legs separately.
 Read about the other versions of the sit and reach test.

-- advantages: It is a easy and quick test to perform.
-FitnesGram uses the zero mark 9 inches before the feet, meaning that most scores will be a positive number, which is easier to compare and analyse.
+advantages: It is a easy and quick test to perform.
+FitnesGram uses the zero mark 9 inches before the feet, meaning that most scores will be a positive number, which is easier to compare and analyze.

 - Variations in arm, leg and trunk length can make comparisons between individuals misleading.